 Today, we make an excursion to Novi Sad.
 Walk along the Art Nouvelles architecture while soaking in its distinct Austro-Hungarian ambience.

 After lunch, you have the option to visit Fruska Gora, the Holy Mount with 17 orthodox monasteries or a Serbian winery.
-Return to Belgrade to visit the House of Flower or Tito Memorial to understand the legacy of this Yugoslavian strongman.
+Return to Belgrade to visit the House of Flower also called Tito Memorial (Tue-Sun) to understand the legacy of this Yugoslavian strongman.

 This morning, we drive 238 km or about 3½ hours to the UNESCO-listed Studenica Monastery, the cradle of the Serbian Civilization and an outstanding Eastern Orthodox architecture.

 After lunch, we drive another 64 km or about 1h 15m to Novi Pazar.
 Experience the refreshingly strong Turkish vibes as you wander around the streets lined up with bazaars and mosques.

 This morning, we drive 108 km or about 3h, crossing through Montenegro into Peja in Kosov, where another UNESCO World Heritage site awaits.
 Admire Pec, the mother church of Serbian Orthodoxy.

 Continue for another 84 km or about 1½ hour to arrive at Prishtina, capital of the partially-recognized country of Kosovo for a walking tour.

 We visit 2 sites at the outskirt of Prishtina, visiting the UNESCO-listed Gracanica and Gazimestan, the site of the Kosovo Battle between Turks & Serbs.
 Then, drive about 84 km or 1¼ hr to Prizren, an Ottoman Old Town oozing with medieval charm for a walking tour.

 At the end of the day, drive 99 km or about 1½ hours back and cross the border into North Macedonian capital of Skopje.